Tauranga Civic Choir

 Jazz in June & Mass in Blue

 On Sunday 19 June an enthusiastic audience got in the groove at Baycourt.
 First to the smooth sounds of the Julie Mason Trio and Stephen Morton Jones on Saxophone.
-Then to a virtuoso performance by Phil Broadhurst MNZM, New Zealand's foremost jazz pianist, well known for his composing, arrangements and long term broadcasting career.
+Then to a virtuoso performance by Phil Broadhurst, New Zealand's foremost jazz pianist, well known for his composing, arrangements and long term broadcasting career.
 This mixture of jazz standards and new compositions was refreshing and rewarding.

 The Choir then presented Mass in Blue by Will Todd.
 We are not sure whether it has been performed before in NZ, but certainly this could have been its premiere.
 Magnificently accompanied by the Julie Mason Trio, with alto saxophone solos by Stephen Morton Jones, B.Mus.(Hon.) from Massey University, the Mass was presented in all its drama, pathos and triumph by a slightly smaller choir than usual, in the jazz idiom.
 Our soloist, ex Tauranga girl and one of the semi finalists for this year's Lexus Song Quest, Imogen Thirlwall, soared over the choir and trio, often engaged in counterpoint with the saxophone, thrilling the audience with the clarity, power and beauty of her voice.
 Her command of the jazz idiom, despite her classical training was breathtaking and was a credit to her musicality and versatility.
-We wish her well in the Lexus.
-The choir successfully worked through the demanding and unusual (for us) score.
-The driving rhythms, challenging harmonies and dramatic changes in tempo and rhythm had a profound effect on many in the audience who confessed to “welling up” in some of the more poignant passages.
+In every way, Jazz in June has been a success.
+A multi-taste audience experienced jazz and choral music mixed in what proved to be both a moving and dramatic way.
+The choir was jolted out of it's comfort zone, and many new lessons were learned.
+Congratulations to Musical Director, Jeremy Whimster, for choosing this challenging work. |

 We had the thrill of presenting music written especially for us by Nigel Williams, who was educated in Auckland, graduating from Auckland University with MMus in Composition.
 Since then, he has composed over 30 works.
 Nigel is a music teacher by profession, having taught at Westlake Girls High School, St Paul's Collegiate, Scots College, Marsden School for Girls, and Mill Hill School in London.
 After a time in the UK, Nigel returned home and settled in Tauranga where a happy association has developed with Tauranga Civic Choir.
+Upon receiving the commission from TCC, Nigel traveled to the Auckland War Memorial Museum and researched letters and diary entries by soldiers who fought in WW1.
+One of these was Nigel's great uncle (Bright Williams) who happened to be, at 105, the last surviving veteran from the Great War.
+The resultant work was entitled "Letters from our Boys".
+It was poignant, dramatically expressive and very moving.
+NZ COMPOSERS To complete our repertoire of local music, we presented works by Helen Caskie, David N Childs, Diane Cooper, David Hamilton, Douglas Mews, Phillip Norman and John Wells.
+There was a mix of humour, nonsense, sea shanties, sacred music and a Maori lullaby! |

 2015 Concerts